Jaiph

 fail aborts with stderr + non-zero exit.
 Use triple quotes for multiline messages.

-Failure recovery: when the target fails, the recovery body runs once (like a catch clause). recover requires explicit bindings in parentheses.
+Failure recovery: when the target fails, the recovery body runs once (like a catch clause). catch requires explicit bindings in parentheses.
 Works in both workflows and rules.
-For retries, use explicit recursion in the recovery body.

 log "message" · log """...""" · logerr "message"